CottageLabs/sysadmin/newrelic/README.md

     # first, let ourselves run the newrelic plugin as the newrelic user would run it when it's a service
     sudo usermod -a -G newrelic cloo
-    sudo chown newrelic:newrelic /var/log/newrelic
+    exit # log out of the server, need to re-login to activate the change of groups for the cloo user ssh [the server name or IP]
+    cd /opt/sysadmin/newrelic  # or wherever you cloned the sysadmin repo to - bottom line, get back to the directory of this README file sudo chown newrelic:newrelic /var/log/newrelic
     sudo chown newrelic:newrelic /var/run/newrelic
     sudo chmod 775 /var/log/newrelic  # group-writable, so we can try it out as the cloo user